Aston Inn

-Aston Inn, also known as the Ratner Residence, is a historic inn located at Indianapolis, Marion County, Indiana.
+Aston Inn, also known as the Ratner Residence, is a historic inn located at Indianapolis, Indiana.
 It was built in 1852, and is a two-story, Greek Revival style brick dwelling with an early one-story addition.
 It has a side gable roof and features a two-story gallery on the south elevation.
 The house was used as a stagecoach stop for a short period in the 1850s.

 It was added to the National Register of Historic Places in 1985.